Prompts

 Content

-- Description — Short summary shown in the MCP client's prompt picker.
-Helps users understand what the prompt does before invoking it.
+- Description: short summary shown in the client's prompt picker and autocomplete.
+One or two sentences.
+Helps users pick the right prompt before invoking it.

 Arguments

 Some MCP clients split user input by spaces and map tokens positionally to declared arguments.
-Multi-word values may be truncated to a single word.
-Use single-word argument values (numbers, codes) for best compatibility.
-If the prompt declares arguments, the client may require the user to provide at least one value before invoking the prompt, even when all arguments are optional.
+Multi-word values like "last month" may be truncated to "last".
+Design arguments to accept single-word values — numbers, codes, or short identifiers.
+If a prompt declares any arguments, some clients require the user to provide at least one value before invoking the prompt, even when all arguments are optional.

 Dependencies

-prompts/list.
-This prevents users from seeing prompts they cannot execute. - Source module — Shows which Magento module provides this prompt.
-Used for filtering — if the source module is disabled, the prompt is hidden.
-This field is set automatically for pre-defined prompts.
+Source module: module that provides this prompt.
+Used for cleanup — if the named module is uninstalled or disabled, the prompt is automatically hidden from

 Prompt validation